onefoursix/streamsets-job-template-service/README.md

             ]
           }'

-In my case, this config will launch two Job Template Instances.
+In this case, this config will launch two Job Template Instances.

+The application will select the template named <code>http-to-gcs</code> based on the source-type and target-type values.

 If all goes well, the service should return an <code>OK</code> status: